NLRB memo: College football players are employees - WHIZ News

 “I don’t think the board can or should punt,” she told the AP.
 “I think we have more information that they are statutory employees.”

 The memo issued by Abruzzo, who was appointed by President Joe Biden, rescinded a 2017 memo by her predecessor.
-That memo had, in turn, overturned a memo issued during President Barack Obama’s administration, when Abruzzo was a deputy general counsel.
+That memo had, in turn, overturned a memo issued by President Barack Obama’s appointee, when Abruzzo was a deputy general counsel.

 “Considering the resulting uncertainty and to address the many other challenges facing college athletics, we hope that Congress will step in and provide clear and uniform legal standards consistent with recent court decisions,” he said.